Easy Plum Cake – Soft, Moist, and Fluffy

 Recipe for Easy low-sugar Plum Cake from Austria

 Dust with powdered sugar and serve.
+Enjoy!

-Easy Plum Cake
+Recipe Easy Plum Cake Austria

-Yield: 8x10 inch (25cmx21cm) baking pan (see note)
+Yield: 8 x10 inch (25cmx21cm) baking pan (see note)

 Ingredients